Neverlow512/epifania/README.md

 Retrieves comprehensive process data using modular collectors.
 This is the primary endpoint for detailed process inspection.

+The endpoint uses an InspectionContext layer that deduplicates ADB calls within a single request.
+When multiple collectors need the same `/proc` file or system data, the context ensures it's only fetched once, significantly reducing ADB overhead during inspection.

 **Query Parameters:**
 - `force_refresh` (optional): Set to `true` to bypass cache and fetch fresh data